VioletViolaVi/Milestone-Project-4/README.md

 - Submit Button:
     - Hover over the “__*SIGN UP*__” button and ensure its outline changes colour to “__*#17a2b8*__”.
     - Click on the button with an empty form first to test all the form inputs are required to be completed before submission.
+    - Complete the input fields incorrectly by typing different emails and passwords then send the form and ensure the form does not submit.
+Instead, an error should appear; informing the user that they have completed the form wrong.
-    - Complete the input fields then click on the “__*SIGN UP*__” button again to test if the form does get sent.
+    - Complete the input fields correctly then click on the “__*SIGN UP*__” button again to test if the form does get sent.
     - Ensure the website redirects to the “__*E-mail Verification*__” page instructing the users to click on the link sent to their provided email address.
     - Go to the Gitpod terminal and click on the link provided.
     - Ensure this link sends the users to the “__*Confirm Email*__” page where users are to click the “__*CONFIRM*__” button and be redirected to the home page with a message at the top informing the users that they have been successful in confirming their email and logging into the Slurps website.